 Learn about WorkSafe Saskatchewan’s initiative launched in 2008 as a call to action and a goal for leaders, employers and workers to achieve zero work-related injuries.

-Mission: Zero was launched in May 2008 as an initiative of WorkSafe Saskatchewan, the partnership between the Workers' Compensation Board and the Ministry of Labour Relations and Workplace Safety.
+Mission: Zero was launched in May 2008 as an initiative of WorkSafe Saskatchewan, the partnership between the Saskatchewan Workers' Compensation Board (WCB) and the Ministry of Labour Relations and Workplace Safety.
 At the time, Saskatchewan had the second highest workplace injury rate in Canada with a total injury rate of 10.21 per 100 workers.
 That means that for every 100 workers, more than 10 workers were injured on the job.

 For more information about workplace injury prevention and reaching Mission: Zero, visit www.worksafesask.ca.